sansiddhjain/sansiddhjain.github.io/index.md

 ## Hi there!

-I am a 4th year Dual Degree Undergraduate at Indian Institute of Technology (IIT) Delhi, majoring in Computer Science & Mechanical Engineering.
+I am a 4th year Integrated Masters at Indian Institute of Technology (IIT) Delhi, majoring in Industrial Engineering & Computer Science.

 Here you can find a more detailed summary of some of my projects, and some of my coursework.